Cuda-Chen/gaussian-filter-gpu/opencl/README.md

 # Gaussian Filter OpenCL Version
-Implementation of Gaussian filter with OpenCL (mainly GPU).
+Naive implementation of Gaussian filter with OpenCL (mainly GPU).

 # Dependencies
 * OpenCV (for reading, writing and thresholding image only)